 One must often take a plastic approach to spatial construction and the arrangement of form.
 (I am sometimes asked what I teach: the best, simplest answer I can give is “Advanced Pictionary.”)
 But it can take forever to retrain the mind to get past the Beaux-Arts drawing thing, even as the echo of that observational rigor retains its value.
 Making things up out of thin air typically produces maddening levels of vagueness (not ambiguity, a different thing altogether); dutifully rendering a subject generally yields a snoozeable result.
 But the integration of observation with a willingness to manipulate as required or desired offers real opportunity...

 Which brings us directly to questions of style.
 Above and below I've posted details from a piece of concept art for the UPA feature The Four Poster, directed by John Hubley in 1952.
+(See the animation here.)
 The concept work was by Lew Keller, an unjustly obscure, excellent production designer.
-(Other work by Keller viewable here on the blog Cartoon Modern, in support of the wonderful book of the same name.)
+(Keller's career credits summarized at the Internet Animation Database.)
 The drawing works to communicate character, setting and atmosphere.
 Its casual handling can mask just how informative the image is.
 Each character is sharply drawn, even when minimal.
 The drawing betrays knowledge of gesture, weight, mass, and volume, even as it abbreviates.
 It is exactly this abbreviation (e.g., the male dancer's feet, above) that characterizes the best cartooning.
 Such work amounts to a distillation of knowledge, which is greatly to be distinguished from vamping to fill its absence.
 Look at the woman with the shot glass below.
 Hers a precise characterization–girlish and haggard at once.
 The secondary tone is applied as a gestural support–not slavish, but not willful either.

 Recently I mentioned the work of Lowell Hess, a cartoonist and illustrator who worked in a variety of contexts in the mid-twentieth century.
 For the two-color dimension of the work at hand (speaking to you, juniors), Hess uses a blend of key drawing and spot color to deliver his fundamental form.
 Hence the poison gun, hair ribbon and apron are all defined by an orange edge.
 Here too there is abbreviation and distillation.